 ψ Capricorni (Psi Capricorni)

-M30 is relatively dense and belongs to the concentration class V. The brightest stars in the cluster are magnitude 12 red giants.
+M30 is relatively dense, with a concentration class V. The brightest stars in the cluster are magnitude 12 red giants.

 Like Messier 15, Messier 70, and many other globular clusters in the Milky Way Galaxy, M30 has undergone a core collapse.
 Its core is now only 0.12 arc minutes in size, and half of the cluster’s mass is contained in a spherical radius that is 17.4 light years across.

-Messier 30 is easy to observe even in small telescopes.
+M30 is easy to observe in small telescopes.